eschan145/DieKnow/README.md

 #### I'm getting high CPU usage for DieKnow.
 What can I do?

 With the newest update for DieKnow (2.1), this should no longer be a problem.
 However, if it continues to have above 2% CPU, you can build DieKnow yourself and specify the flag `march=native` in the `g++` command.
 This allows the compiler to enable optimizations targeted _specifically_ towards your CPU.
 Releases built on GitHub Actions target the Alder Lake CPU architecture, which matches Intel CPUs using P-cores and E-cores.
 This includes the 12th Generation Intel Core i3 (12300, i3-12100, i3-12100F), as well as the 12th Generation of i5, i7, and i9 CPUs.
+The vast majority of the intended end users will likely have one of these processors.

-DieKnow uses around 6 megabytes of RAM at most.
+DieKnow uses around 6 megabytes of RAM at most, and most of the time is at 580 KBs.